iScsc/blog.iscsc.fr/src/content/posts/4-way-handshake.md/index.md

 ---
 title: "4-Way Handshake - Wifi Authentication"
-summary: "In this article, you will learn how authentitcation works for WPA/WPA2 network"
+summary: "In this article, you will learn how authentication works in WPA/WPA2 based networks"
 date: 2024-10-10T20:00:00+0200
 lastUpdate: 2024-10-10T20:00:00+0200
 tags: ["network", "wifi"]